This article was originally published on the Atlassian Community and the Salesforce Community.

 Why Sync Jira Custom Fields with a Salesforce Account?

 For instance, your organization’s customer success partner can add an Account custom field in Jira to store data coming from the default account field on the sales team’s Salesforce.
+Doing so will help the customer success partner to exchange data in real time with the corresponding team to make timely, informed sales decisions and close deals faster.

 Syncing custom field data also improves communication between connected teams, especially for cross-company collaborations that require constant communication and transparency.
+You can add up to 50 custom fields to your Jira instance in order to obtain extra data points.

-What are the Challenges of Syncing Custom Field Data?
+What Are the Challenges of Syncing Custom Field Data?

-• Remembering the corresponding field on the other side,
+- Remembering the corresponding field on the other side

-• Finding the right API name for scripting the connection,
+- Finding the right API name for scripting the connection

-• Not exceeding the API usage and call limits,
+- Not exceeding the API usage and call limits

-• Having an automatic retry mechanism for network failures,
+- Having an automatic retry mechanism for network failures

-• Limiting write access to only authorized users within the project or organization.
+- Limiting write access to only authorized users within the project or organization

+These problems are common when you decide to build your Jira Salesforce integration solution from scratch.
 But it doesn’t have to be this way.
 You can configure the sync using third-party integration solutions that require little to no extra scripting or coding.

 One such solution is Exalate.
 This Jira Salesforce integration tool comes with a Groovy-based engine that allows you to sync custom fields bidirectionally without the hassle of writing custom transformations for both platforms.

-• You can use it to sync Salesforce and Jira custom fields as well as several other entities.
+- You can use it to sync Salesforce and Jira custom fields as well as several other entities.

-• Exalate allows you to limit what goes in or comes out of your system.
+- Exalate allows you to limit what goes in or comes out of your system.

 With a bit of customization, you can sync data from custom fields and map them to existing or newly created default fields.